geodes-sms/MAGDA/README.md

  Markup : *Eclipse Modeling Tools,
           *Eclipse Version: 2022-06 (4.24.0)
           *Sirius version: 7

-To set up the environement for the prediction engine (written in python) Markup :
+Markup : To set up the environement for the prediction engine (written in python) Markup :

            *Python:  3.8.10